brikis98/yevgeniy-brikman-homepage/_posts/2022-09-23-the-rithmatist.md

 - As is typical of Brandon Sanderson stories, it revolves around a central mystery, most of which gets resolved with some clever plot twists by the end of the story.

-- Also as is typical of Brandon Sanderson stories, the writing is good, and the story moves along at a fast pace.
+- Also, as is typical of Brandon Sanderson stories, the writing is good, and the story moves along at a fast pace.

 ## The not so good